 What is Environmental Impact Assessments?

 It is a process of evaluating the likely environmental impacts of a proposed project or development, taking into account inter-related socio-economic, cultural, and human-health impacts, both beneficial and adverse.
 EIA is a tool used to assess the positive and negative environmental, economic, and social impacts of a project.
 This is used to predict the environmental impacts of a project in the pre-planning stage itself so that decisions can be taken to reduce the adverse impacts.

 Evolution & History of EIA

 EIA is termed as one of the best policy innovations in the 1900s.
 The main aim of EIA is to conserve the environment and bring out the best combination of economic and environmental costs and benefits.
 Read the below-mentioned points to understand the Environmental Impact Assessment evolution and history:

 - The birth of EIA is dated back to the 1970s.
 In 1969, The USA had brought its first National Environment Policy Act (NEPA) 1969.

 - Columbia and the Philippines are the earliest examples of developing nations who introduced EIA in their policies.
 Columbia brought it in 1974 while the Philippines in 1978.

-- Worldwide, EIA is now practiced in more than 100 countries.
+- Worldwide, EIA is now practised in more than 100 countries.
 By the mid-1990s, some 110 countries applied EIA as a major environmental policy.

 - In 1989, EIA was adopted as the major development project by the World Bank.